mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/graph-connector-agent.md

 * [.NET Core Desktop Runtime 8.0 (x64)](https://dotnet.microsoft.com/download/dotnet/8.0)
 * 8 cores, 3 GHz
 * 16 GB RAM, 2 GB Disk Space
-* Network access to data source and internet through 443
+* Network access to the data source and internet through 443

 If your organization's proxy servers or firewalls block communication to unknown domains, add the following rules to the 'allow' list: